Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that a user can log in with a valid email and password.

-**Steps:**
-1. Open the login page.
+**Acceptance Criteria:**
-2. Enter a valid email address.
+1. The user enters a valid email address.
-3. Enter a valid password.
+2. The user enters a valid password.
-4. Click the "Login" button.
+3. The user clicks the "Login" button.

-**Expected Result:**
-- User is redirected to the Dashboard.
+4. The system redirects the user to the Dashboard.
-- Dashboard title is displayed as "Dashboard - AB Tasty".
+5. The Dashboard title is displayed as "Dashboard - AB Tasty".
+6. No error messages are displayed.

 **Data Set:**
 - Valid Email: `valid.email@abtasty.com`